C-vind/GridSwipe_Launcher/README.md

 # GridSwipe_Launcher
-A custom android launcher that utilizes Grid view and Horizontal paging (Swipeable).
+A custom android launcher that utilizes Grid View and Horizontal Paging (Swipeable).
-The applications are sorted Ascendingly according to the name.
+The applications are sorted Ascendingly according to their name.